CNATT welcomes new leadership during change of command ceremony

-NAVAL AIR STATION PENSACOLA, Fla. -- Captain Jeffrey A. Brown (center right), Center for Naval Aviation Technical Training commanding officer, stands with CNATT's Chiefs Mess after a change of command ceremony Thursday.
-(U.S. Navy photo by Jerron K. Barnett)
+NAVAL AIR STATION PENSACOLA, Fla. – Captain Jeffrey A. Brown relieved Capt.
+Vincent W. Logan of command of the Center for Naval Aviation Technical Training during a ceremony in the National Naval Aviation Museum Thursday.

+Dozens of CNATT staff, family, friends, local military leaders and even retired Naval Air Maintenance Training Group/CNATT commanding officers attended the ceremony against the backdrop of aircraft static displays and patriotic music played by the U.S. Navy Region Southeast Band.

+Logan had served as the center's 12th commanding officer from May 2021 to November 2023.
+Brown had served as the center’s executive officer over the last two years.
+Naval Education and Training Command's Chief of Staff Capt.
+Clifford Collins served as the presiding officer.

 |Date Taken: